 Sexual misconduct is a broad term that includes sexual assault (rape, sexual fondling, incest or statutory rape) as well sexual exploitation and sexual harassment.
-Further definitions can be found in the Title IX webpages.
+Further definitions can be found on the Title IX website.

 Domestic violence and dating violence by an MIT faculty, staff or other community member also violate this policy.
-Domestic violence and dating violence are defined in the Title IX webpages.
-More information about these policies can be found at the Title IX webpages.
+Domestic violence and dating violence are defined on the Title IX website.

 Gender-based harassment is unwelcome verbal or nonverbal conduct based on gender, sex, sex-stereotyping, sexual orientation, or gender identity that meets the definitions above of harassment.
 Gender-based harassment may also involve conduct of a sexual nature.

 Stalking, whether or not sexual in nature, is prohibited by MIT.
 Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others, or to suffer substantial emotional distress.